 Citi Double Cash vs. Diamond Preferred

 The Citi Diamond Preferred card does not earn any points or rewards from using it for ongoing purchases.
 On the other hand, the Citi Double Cash card earns up to 2% cash back.
-The Citi Double Cash rewards you by paying 1% cash back on most purchases (excluding gift cards) and an additional 1% cash back as you pay off those purchases.
-Assuming that you pay off your statement in full each month, you will earn 2% cash back using your Citi Double Cash card.
+The Citi Double Cash rewards you by paying 1% cash back on most purchases (excluding gift cards) and an additional 1% cash back when you pay off those purchases.
+Assuming you pay off your statement in full each month, you will earn 2% cash back on every purchase using your Citi Double Cash card.

-Neither cards offer any sort of sign-up bonus (a one-time welcome offer where you could earn extra rewards or cash back for meeting a spending threshold).
+Neither card offers any sort of sign-up bonus (a one-time welcome offer where you could earn extra rewards or cash back for meeting a spending threshold).
 This lack of a sign-up bonus or extra rewards period could be a drawback when compared to other cards.

 Since the Diamond Preferred card earns no rewards, you will have no points to redeem.
-With the Citi Double Cash, redeeming rewards is fairly straightforward.
+With the Citi Double Cash, redeeming rewards is pretty straightforward.

-Neither the Citi Double Cash nor the Citi Diamond Preferred card has an annual fee, which makes the two cards equal from that perspective.
-Having a no-annual-fee card can be a sound financial decision, since paying too much in annual fees can put a pinch on your wallet, and the annual fee may not be worth it in many instances.
+Neither the Citi Double Cash nor the Citi Diamond Preferred card has an annual fee, which makes the two cards equal on that front.
+Having a no-annual-fee card can work to your advantage, especially if the annual fee isn’t worth it or if you’re carrying over a balance and need to focus your payments on paying it off.
 Keeping a card with no annual fee that you’ve had for a long time can also be a great way to increase your average age of accounts, which is an important factor in determining your credit score.

 Citi Diamond Preferred: Best for those making a large purchase

-Is Citi Diamond Preferred a good card?
-It depends on what you’re looking for.
-The Diamond Preferred doesn’t offer a sign-up bonus or rewards program, which puts it behind many other credit cards.
-The one Citi Diamond Preferred perk that truly sets it apart is its 21-month introductory 0% APR on balance transfers and 12-month introductory 0% APR on new purchases (13.74% – 23.74% variable APR thereafter).
+The Diamond Preferred doesn’t offer a sign-up bonus or rewards program, which puts it at a disadvantage.
+However, the Citi Diamond Preferred perk that truly sets it apart is its 21 month introductory 0% APR on balance transfers and 12 month introductory 0% APR on new purchases (14.49% to 24.49% variable APR thereafter).

-Citi Double Cash: Best for those wanting solid rewards with every purchase
+Citi Double Cash: Best for those who want solid rewards

-The Double Cash’s 2% cash back (1% when you buy and 1% as you pay) is an extremely attractive return for a no-annual-fee credit card.
-The ability to also convert your cash back to ThankYou points makes it even more attractive.
+The Double Cash’s 2% cash back (1% when you buy and 1% when you pay) is an extremely attractive return for a no-annual-fee credit card.
+The fact that you can convert your cash back to ThankYou points makes it even more attractive.

-While you may want to use a different credit card for some purchases, such as if you’re meeting a welcome-bonus spending requirement or have a category bonus on that other card, having a reliable standby like the Citi Double Cash ensures you’ll be getting at least 2% cash back on all purchases (that are paid on time).
+While you may want to use a different credit card for some purchases, such as meeting a welcome bonus spending requirement or spending on a bonus category, the Citi Double Cash is an excellent backup card for earning you up to 2% cash back on general purchases (that are paid on time).

 The Citi Diamond Preferred and Citi Double Cash are two credit cards from Citi that both offer no annual fee.
 You’ll need to have a Citi preapproval or have good or excellent credit to be approved for either of these two cards.
-Both cards offer an introductory APR offer on balance transfers.
+Both offer an introductory APR offer on balance transfers and would benefit you if you need to pay off some credit card debt.